Ongoing Commitment

 Our approach is rooted in trauma-adapted ancient mind-body-heart practices, and informed by key findings in neuroscience, psychology, spirituality, and integrative medicine, including:

 The brain’s ability to rewire after trauma.
+We begin with an attuned and responsive safe relationship.

 Demonstrating that virtual sessions can be just as effective as in-person care.